uuidea/simple_data_catalog/README.md

 A lightweight, **LinkML‑based** template for creating and managing a DCAT‑compatible data catalog.
 The repository ships with a Copier template, a reference DCAT vocabulary, a LinkML schema, and a helper script to bootstrap a catalog graph.

+## WARNING

+***This project is pre-production.
+Backwards compatibility is not yet guaranteed.
+While the ultimate goal for the project is to valdiate against [DCAT AP](https://op.europa.eu/en/web/eu-vocabularies/dcat-ap) this is currently not the case yet.
+As the remaining issues will be fixed, this might result in incompatibility with the current data format.***

 ---

 ## Table of Contents